-Valentines Day is all about sex.
-The flowers, the chocolate, the special gifts, the memorable dinner is all leading up to…great sex.
+Valentine’s Day is all about sex.
+The flowers, the chocolate, the special gifts, and the memorable dinner all lead up to…great sex.
 Right?

-In my opinion, a perfect Valentines Day should include sex all day long.
+In my opinion, a perfect Valentine’s Day should include sex all day long.
 Before you judge me or give me a virtual high five, here’s what I mean.
-Sex is a part of a great Valentines Day, for sure.
+Sex is part of a great Valentine’s Day, for sure.
 But if you want more than just an exciting evening, start with SEX early in the morning…SEX defined as:

 - Sacrificial love

 (Please be sure to read to the end for 25 ways to add a little romance to your Valentine’s Day)

 A great Valentine’s Day starts with sacrificial love for your spouse.
 You’ve likely heard this 1000+ times, but are you practicing it?
 Do you really understand what sacrificial love is?